Smallness of neutrino masses and leptogenesis in 331 composite Higgs model: Leptogenesis in the CHM3

 \section{Leptogenesis in the CHM3}

-Hereafter we explore the CHM3 with approximate $Z_2$ symmetry that leads to three generations of relatively light composite resonances $\tilde{L}_{2i}$.
+Hereafter we explore the CHM3 with an approximate $Z_2$ symmetry that leads to three generations of relatively light composite resonances $\tilde{L}_{2i}$.
 The SM singlet components $N_i$ of the corresponding $SU(3)$ multiplets ${\bf \overline{3}}^i_{-1/3}$ gain masses around $f$ through the interactions (\ref{15}) while the $SU(2)_W$ doublet components of these multiplets are substantially lighter than $f$.
 This scenario is realized in Nature if the compositeness scale $f\gtrsim 10\,\mbox{TeV}$.
 In this case the masses of $\tilde{L}_{2i}$ may vary between $1-2\,\mbox{TeV}$ so that it might be possible to discover such fermion states in the near future at the LHC.
 The couplings of these composite resonances to the SM leptons are suppressed because they are determined by the small parameters $s_{2i}$.

+As mentioned before, if $f\gtrsim 10\,\mbox{TeV}$ one does not need to impose any extra flavour symmetries to suppress the non--diagonal flavour transitions in the CHMs.
+Here we assume that the low energy effective Lagrangian of the CHM3 is invariant with respect to a $Z^B_2$ symmetry, which is a discrete subgroup of $U(1)_{B}$, i.e.

+where $B$ is the baryon number.
+This symmetry provides a mechanism for the suppression of the operators which lead to rapid proton decay.
+Other processes that violate baryon number, most notably neutron--antineutron transitions, are sufficiently strongly suppressed by the relatively large value of $f\gtrsim 10\,\mbox{TeV}$ as well as the rather small mixing between elementary states and their composite partners.
+Meanwhile for so large $f$ a substantial degree of tuning is required to get a $125\,\mbox{GeV}$ Higgs state.
+Consequently, here we focus on the scenarios with $f\simeq 10\,\mbox{TeV}$.

-Now suppose that the weakly--coupled sector includes an additional elementary Majorana fermion $n$ which mixes with the SM singlet resonances $N_i$.
-The corresponding mixing parameters are expected to be of order of $s_{2i}\lesssim 10^{-5}$.
+Now suppose that the weakly--coupled sector includes an additional elementary Majorana fermion which mixes with the SM singlet components of ${\bf \overline{3}}^i_{-1/3}$.
+In general, since such mixing does not violate neither $U(1)_L$ nor $Z_2$ symmetry, the compositeness fractions of the corresponding Majorana mass eigenstate $n$ and other SM fermions are expected to be of the same order of magnitude, i.e. $\sim |s_{1i}|\sim |s_{ei}|$.
 If $n$ and $N_i$ have masses around $10\,\mbox{TeV}$ they can decay into leptons and Higgs doublet inducing lepton asymmetry.
 We further assume that $N_i$ are somewhat heavier than the elementary fermion $n$.
 The part of the CHM3 Lagrangian, which describes the interactions of $n=N_0$ and $N_i$ with the SM leptons, $\tilde{L}_{2i}$ and Higgs doublet $H$, can be presented as a sum